 - An Executive Order was issued on February 28, 2025, instructing the Secretary of the Commerce to investigate with the Secretary of Defense, the Secretary of the Interior, and the Secretary of Energy to evaluate the national security risks associated with copper import dependency.
 A report is due to the President within 270 days.
-The executive order can be viewed here Federal Register:: Addressing the Threat to National Security From Imports of Copper. - An Executive Order was issued on March 6th, 2025, instructing the Secretary of the Commerce to investigate under section 232 of the Trade Expansion Act to determine the effects on the national security of imports of timber, lumber, and derivative products.
+The executive order can be viewed here Federal Register :: Addressing the Threat to National Security From Imports of Copper.
+Comment period ends on April 1st, 2025. - An Executive Order was issued on March 6th, 2025, instructing the Secretary of the Commerce to investigate under section 232 of the Trade Expansion Act to determine the effects on the national security of imports of timber, lumber, and derivative products.
 A report is due to the President within 270 days.
-The executive order can be viewed here Federal Register :: Addressing the Threat to National Security From Imports of Timber, Lumber, and Their Derivative Products. - President Trump announced via social media that he would be implementing a 200% tariff on wine, spirits, and other alcohol beverages from European Union Countries.
+The executive order can be viewed here Federal Register :: Addressing the Threat to National Security From Imports of Timber, Lumber, and Their Derivative Products.
+Comment period ends on April 1st, 2025. - President Trump announced via social media that he would be implementing a 200% tariff on wine, spirits, and other alcohol beverages from European Union Countries.
 This is in response to the EU's recently announced 50% tariff on US origin alcohol beverages.
 You can view the post here.
-Truth Details | Truth Social
+Truth Details | Truth Social This could and probably will be part of the reciprocal tariffs that are being announced on April 2, 2025.